Tante Sidonia: Character

 Tante Sidonia is Suske and Wiske's guardian.
 Willy Vandersteen created her because, according to him, "a real mother would never allow her children to go on adventure like Suske and Wiske do".
 Despite that Sidonia still protects and defends them at all cost.

-Sidonia is an older, bespectacled woman who is thin and tall. (about 5'11) She has a large chin, big nose, a huge quiff and big feet.
+Sidonia is an older, bespectacled woman who is thin and tall. (about 5'11") She has a large chin, big nose, a huge quiff and big feet.
 Because of her unattractive physical features she is frequently mocked by other characters, especially Lambik.
 One of the most frequently uttered insults are comparisons between her and a coat stand.
 One of the running gags is that she often throws her shoe against the back of Lambik's head after he insulted her.
 Understandably, Sidonia feels very insecure about her appearance.
 During trips she often takes large trunks full with beauty measures along with her.
 In "De Jolige Joffer" ("The Jolly Joffer" (1986) she changes her face with a magical spell to become more attractive.
 In "Het Babbelende Bad" ("The Talking Bath") (2008) she visits a plastic surgeon.

 Sidonia is a spinster.
 She often tries to seduce other men, especially Lambik whom she secretly loves.
 In "De Lachende Wolf" ("The Laughing Wolf") (1952) she says she wouldn't go to Canada if Lambik asked her hand in marriage, a plea he ignores.
 In "Sjeik el Rojenbiet" ("Sheik Rojenbiet") (1963) Lambik imitates Ramon Novarro and tells Sidonia "I love you", which she takes seriously until he tells her he was only joking.
 In "De Poenschepper" ("The Money Shoveler") (1963) it is revealed that she built a secret shrine for Lambik, who has been missing for several months.
 While her love for Lambik remains unrequited - as stipulated in Vandersteen's testament - her search for a partner has sometimes been fruitful, but either the men turn out to be villains or her love for Suske, Wiske and her friends gets the upper hand.

 Sidonia is very bright.
 In several stories she comes up with ingenious plans to solve complicated problems and uses her slender body to good use.
 In "De Straatridder" ("The Street Knight") (1955) she hides herself completely behind a street light, while she startles a burglar in "De Lachende Wolf" ("The Laughing Wolf") (1952) by crawling up the stairs in snake-like fashion.
 She is also a master of disguise, as demonstrated in "De Stierentemmer" ("The Bull Tamer") (1950), "De Sissende Sampan" ("The Hissing Sampan") (1963) and "De Apekermis" ("The Monkey Fair") (1965).

 Still there are times when Sidonia's emotions get the better of her.
 When she takes her glasses off this is usually a sign that she is about to get incredibly angry.
-She also suffers from frequent nervous breakdowns where she starts screaming and jumps backward.
+She also has frequent nervous breakdowns where she starts screaming and jumps backward.
 Usually her entire body paralyzes or curves in the shape of a bow.
 In some stories she has to be calmed down with a mustard foot bath, smelling salts or a quick hospital visit.